 Is your vehicle part of this recall?

 Over 154,000 vehicles are included in this Ford recall.
-To see if your car is one of them, use MotorSafety’s free vehicle lookup tool.
+As of April 29, 2021, – the last date information was available – 5,693 airbags had been replaced.
+To see if your car still needs to be repaired, use MotorSafety’s free lookup tool.